WebizenAI/devdocs/DocumentationMethod.md

 The other issue that i've had is that HTML in files can break gatsby; so, in the github actions section (online in github) you'd need to look at what might have gone wrong if the build fails & then fix it.

-I'm therefore thinking about how to apply [[Early Stage Income Strategies]] type concepts to get help for people, although i'm not entirely sure how to do that yet.
+I'm therefore thinking about how to apply [[EarlyStageIncomeStrategies]] type concepts to get help for people, although i'm not entirely sure how to do that yet.

 In anycase; that's how this development documentation has been produced for the [devdocs.webizen.org](https://devdocs.webizen.org) site.